I expect that the Minister will receive widespread congratulations for his initiative. I suspect so but it is not something he will always be getting.

 Deputy O'Loughlin spoke about how she studied history for her junior certificate, or perhaps it was her intermediate certificate - I do not want to get into controversy about when she studied it - but she did not study it for her leaving certificate.
 She went on to study it at third level and it opened a window for her.

 I started learning Irish in 2014 and that gave me a window to the appreciation of history, a connection to culture, to heritage and to local places, as was raised here tonight, and to local history.
 Is é sin an comhthéacs ábhartha agus tábhachtach i gcás aon teanga nó aon ábhar.
 Any subject or any language has to have context.
-I am seeking, with this issue, to allow the NCCA to develop the new recognition that we are placing on this and to give it space to come up with a formula.
+I am seeking, with this issue, to allow the NCCA to develop the new recognition that we are giving this and to give it space to come up with a formula.
 Deputy Danny Healy-Rae asked when this will come in.
 I want it to come in in September next year.
 Students who are in the junior cycle this year and who were in it last year will continue to complete their junior cycle.
 I note 97% of schools still offer history at junior certificate level.
 In the past couple of months, I have come across education and training board, ETB, schools that have seen natural progression into that sphere.